claude

 javascript

-// Bad: Vague, no clear contract
+// Weak: No clear contract

-"Create a database model for a blog"
+"Make a database model for a blog"

-// Good: Explicit input/output """ INPUT:
+// Strong: Explicit terms """ INPUT:

-• Requirements: Blog with posts, comments, users, categories
+• Needs: Blog with posts, comments, users

 • Database: PostgreSQL